 TV: CBS Sports Network

-Some other things to know about the UCF-Navy matchup:
+Some things to know about the USF-ECU game:

 The Bulls have the third-longest winning streak in the FBS, trailing only Oklahoma (14) and USC (13).
 They also have scored at least 30 points in 21 straight games dating to 2015, two shy of the longest such stretch since 1936.
 That distinction belongs to Oregon, which did it in 2011 and '12.